SAP-samples/btp-cap-genai-rag/docs/tutorial/2-setup/1-SubaccountSetup.md

 Create a new Subaccount in your SAP BTP Cockpit, which will act as SaaS Provider Subaccount.
 Please consider the following infos before creating a subaccount in any SAP BTP region.

-> **Note** - Some of the SAP BTP, Kyma Runtime services of this scenario are currently undergoing active development.
-Therefore, we recommend getting started with the SAP BTP, Cloud Foundry Runtime version of the sample application.
-This note will be removed once the Kyma track of this use-case is fully operational end-to-end.

 - [Subaccount Setup](#subaccount-setup)
   - [SAP BTP PostgreSQL, Hyperscaler Option](#sap-btp-postgresql-hyperscaler-option)
   - [SAP BTP, Cloud Foundry Runtime](#sap-btp-cloud-foundry-runtime)